 Studies show skin exposure to creosote-treated products like railroad ties can cause skin blistering or peeling.
 Humans shouldn't use creosote-treated railroad ties where frequent or prolonged contact with bare skin can occur.
 Long-term, direct skin exposure to the coal tar creosote in railroad ties, as with all forms of creosote, has been linked to cancer of the skin and scrotum.
 While railroad ties have weathered by the time they are retired by the railroads, it's recommended to wear long sleeves, pants and work gloves when handling them and washing these separately from other clothing.

-The EPA cautions against burning old railroad ties.
+Another one of the dangers of treated railroad ties is inhalation.
+If you have old railroad ties on your property that you want to get rid of, you should never burn them.
 Burning can release toxins in the air, which can be dangerous to respiratory health.
-The agency also advises avoiding inhaling sawdust from creosote treated wood.
+You should also avoid inhaling sawdust from creosote treated wood.

-Every year, 825 million pounds of coal tar creosote are used as a wood preservative in the U.S. for the majority for railroad ties.
 Polycyclic aromatic hydrocarbons (PAHs) are among 300 chemicals in creosote.
 PAHs are the same carcinogens contained in cigarette smoke, a known carcinogen.
-The EPA warns against inhaling creosote vapors, which can be released by heat.
+You should avoid inhaling creosote vapors, which can be released by heat.
 The vapors of creosote tars can build up, as in chimneys.
-Railroad ties should never be burned in fireplaces.
+Railroad ties should never be burned in fireplaces or outdoors.